 What is the course load like?

 The PME is designed for flexible part-time studies.
-Also, note that this program is 'asynchronous,' meaning there is no requirement to attend lectures or be online at a certain time, so you can arrange your coursework around your professional and personal schedule.
+Also, note that this program is asynchronous, meaning there is no requirement to attend lectures or be online at a certain time, so you can arrange your coursework around your professional and personal schedule.
 You receive all course materials and due dates on the first day of the course, so you know what is coming and can manage your time accordingly.
 Students who have successfully completed our program typically spend anywhere from 2-10 hours per week per course, depending on educational background and understanding of course material and the demands of an assignment or project.

 What does a typical course look like?

 All PME course content emphasizes connections between educational theory, research, and practice and provides students with opportunities to apply their learning in meaningful and relevant ways.
 PME courses are broken into modules, each lasting 1-2 weeks and focusing on a particular theme.
 Within each module, there are typically a few discussion posts (posting your thoughts on the course material and responding to your peers) and one short authentic assignment (e.g., blog post, PowerPoint slides, brief video, 1-2 page position paper, or mind map).
 Some courses have fewer short assignments in favour of one or two larger assignments (e.g., case study, multimedia project, book review, professional resource, or professional inquiry project), and vice-versa.
-There is never any need to come to campus.

 Does the cost of tuition include textbooks?